How to serve dessert in glasses and jars

 Here’s what you’ll need:

-Some fancy / suitable glasses + Something Creamy + Something Fruity + Something Crunchy
+Some glasses or jars + Something Creamy + Something Fruity + Something Crunchy

 Beautiful glasses or jars